jojo2504/Boogle/README.md

 - Displays the final scores and the winner.
 - Generates a word cloud for each player's found words.
 - Usable user interface to play the game.
-- Implement AI to find every possible word formed by the dices.

 ## Features (DONE)
 - Supports multiple languages (French and English by default).
-- Maintains a list of words found by each player
+- Maintains a list of words found by each player.
+- Implement algorithm to find every possible playable words on the current board formed by the dices.

 ## Getting Started (For Custom Building)
 1. Clone the repository to your local machine.